 Celine Dion at Caesars Palace

 It says a lot when a single performer can redefine an entire show genre.
 With no other performers on stage, Celine took up the Elvis mantle and carries the show by herself.
-She performs her repertoire of hits and a collection of songs from other artists, including Billy Joel and Ella Fitzgerald.
-The Grammy Award-winning artist performs with 31 musicians who make up an orchestra and band.
-A stunning light and video display acts as a backdrop for Celine, and at one point, she even sings "How Do You Keep the Music Playing," a duet she performs with a hologram of herself.
-Even audience members who are not big fans are wowed by her performance.
+She performs her repertoire of hits and a collection of songs from other artists, including Billy Joel and Ella Fitzgerald and also brings in other special guests via hologram to really add a wow factor to her performance.
+The Grammy Award-winning artist performs with 31 onstage musicians including a five-piece horn section and a 16-piece string orchestra and incredible lighting effects.
+A stunning light and video display acts as a backdrop for Celine and at one point she is surrounded in a stunning water effect as she sings “My Heart Will Go On.”
+Even audience members who are not big fans are wowed by her performance and for those who are big fans, we recommend you bring some tissues.

 Terry Fator at the Mirage

-Terry Fator is considered the greatest illusionist on the Las Vegas Strip, but you'll never see him perform any magic tricks.
+Terry Fator is considered one the greatest illusionist on the Las Vegas Strip, but you'll never see him perform any magic tricks.
 He's a fantastic impressionist, especially considering he's barely moving his lips.
 He amazes audiences with spot-on singing in the voices of famous entertainers like Elvis, Cher, Ella Fitzgerald and more without moving his lips, and that's not all.
 Along with being a singer and a celebrity impressionist, Fator is a puppeteer.
 His face may not move much during his show, but his hands are always in action, bringing to life his cast of lovable puppet co-stars.
+This is a great family show that keeps the kids innocently entertained while Fator dishes out funny jokes that adults will appreciate that will go right over the heads of the younger audience members.

 Absinthe at Caesars Palace